Meatpackers welcome Trump order; others question virus risks

 “At the moment they tell me I’m going to work, I’m going to need the money,” she said.

-Associated Press writers Amy Forliti and Steve Karnowski in Minneapolis; David Pitt in Des Moines, Iowa; Josh Funk in Omaha, Nebraska; and Darlene Superville in Washington also contributed to this report.
+Associated Press writers Amy Forliti and Steve Karnowski in Minneapolis; David Pitt in Des Moines, Iowa; Josh Funk in Omaha, Nebraska; and Darlene Superville and Mary Clare Jalonick in Washington also contributed to this report.